mikepk/botocore/docs/source/reference/services/servicecatalog.rst

             - **Description** *(string) --*

-              The text description of the parameter.
+              The description of the parameter.

             - **ParameterConstraints** *(dict) --*

-              The list of constraints that the administrator has put on the parameter.
+              Constraints that the administrator has put on a parameter.